 - Doing business with other companies – simply put most larger businesses will not work with unincorporated businesses such as sole traders so you may need to operate as a limited company to provide goods and services to other companies.

-Setting up and running a limited company is no small undertaking and while there are many benefits it’s worth noting the potential downsides to setting up a limited company.
+Setting up and running a private limited company is no small undertaking and while there are many benefits it’s worth noting the potential downsides to setting up a limited company.

 - Legal requirements – there are lots of requirements such as completing annual accounts and returns to Companies House, delivering a corporation tax return to HMRC, setting up and running PAYE and payroll, and producing quarterly VAT returns for HMRC.
 Miss a deadline or a payment on money you owe to HMRC and the company could face a hefty fine.

-- Getting paid – unlike a sole trader who can take cash out of a business without restriction, removing money from a limited company is more complicated.
+- Getting paid – unlike a sole trader who can take cash out of a business without restriction, removing money from a private limited company is more complicated.
 As an owner or director the business has to legally transfer money to you in the form of a salary or dividend payment which means you can’t just use the company as a personal income source.
 You will need to register for PAYE with HMRC even to pay yourself as a director and run a monthly payroll to draw a salary.

-- Setting up and closure – setting up a limited company is straightforward but you’ll need to register with Companies House and inform HMRC as well as pay annual fees.
+- Setting up and closure – setting up a private limited company is straightforward but you’ll need to register with Companies House and inform HMRC as well as pay annual fees.
 If you decide to close a limited company you’ll have to apply to dissolve the business which can take three months.

 Tax, profit and loss for a private limited company

 A private limited company must register with HMRC and pay corporation tax on any profits it makes within its financial year – and corporation tax is in addition to any income tax and National Insurance contributions (NICs) employees and directors must pay.
-A limited company can also pay dividends to shareholders and these are subject to income tax, though exempt from NICs.
+A private limited company can also pay dividends to shareholders and these are subject to income tax, though exempt from NICs.
 Payments to employees have to be made via PAYE and the company must as pay NICs to HMRC as part of an employee’s salary.

 Employee salaries are classified as a business expense however and can be offset against profits along with all other expenses.
-This means that a limited company can pay staff, incur costs and purchase services from suppliers and still claim these as expenses to offset tax payable on the income the company generates.
+This means that a private limited company can pay staff, incur costs and purchase services from suppliers and still claim these as expenses to offset tax payable on the income the company generates.
 The company’s profit is then subject to corporation tax at the current rate of 20%.